Skip to main content

 You can monitor the progress of an upgrade by viewing the plan and jobs via kubectl:

-kubectl -n system-upgrade get plans -o yaml
+kubectl -n system-upgrade get plans -o wide

-kubectl -n system-upgrade get jobs -o yaml
+kubectl -n system-upgrade get jobs

 Downgrade Prevention